SysCd/aws-devops-ci-cd/README.md

 Note: Both images are located in the `/images` folder for a complete overview of the project setup.
 Explore them to see how the infrastructure and application deployment come together!

-### Why It Matters

-These visuals make it easy for anyone—whether an interviewer or a collaborator—to grasp the project’s structure and flow.
-They showcase the setup of a cost-effective EKS cluster with monitoring, ready for deployment.